How to Prevent Lost Lovie Woes

 While you still have a good one, take lots of photos of the toy close up.
 Show the tag, too, so you will know the brand information long after the tush tag fades or falls apart.
 Make sure you use a plain contrasting background.
 Sometimes it is important to know where it was bought, or if it was won from one of those vending machines.

 Some parents put a phone number on the tush tag in laundry ink.
 Others put the child’s name on the tag.
 With security issues concerning children and pedophiles becoming more and more a problem, we don’t endorse putting your child’s name on the tag, and certainly not their full name.
 And there are electronic tags that you can purchase to attach in some way.
 That way you may even be able to use your phone to try to find the lost lovie.

 What do you do if you did not buy any backups, and now the lovie is in shreds?
 Take a photo of it anyway, again paying attention to use the best contrasting background for the lovie.
 Check on the internet for a backup.
 Image searching can help sometimes.
 If you can’t locate one, save your Search on eBay.
 They will email you when one is listed that fits your search terms.

 And we may be able to help you find a backup or replacement for that lost lovie or ragged remains of a favorite on our FREE Plush Memories Lost Toy Search Service Facebook Group.
-We have over 6,000 members, and we’re growing every day.
+We have almost 20,000 members, and we’re growing every day.
 That’s a lot of extra eyes looking for what you need!